6.2.14 Special Guardianship Orders

 Where no annual statement has been provided.
 A reminder will be sent giving 28 days notice of failure to comply.
-If there is still no response to this request the case will be referred to the Permanency Panel to consider making a recommendation to the Head of Branch to stop the payments.
+If there is still no response to this request the case will be referred to the Permanency Panel to consider making a recommendation to the Head of Specialist Services to stop the payments.

-Respite careIf children have ongoing regular respite care provided and paid for by the local authority the allowance will be reduced accordingly.
+Respite careIf children have ongoing regular respite care provided and paid for by the Local Authority the allowance will be reduced accordingly.

 Where there has been involvement in the last 2 years

 - A district social work team will be responsible for assessing the needs of the child, parenting capacity of the child's parents and environmental factors;

 - The Fostering Service will be responsible for assessing the prospective Special Guardian's suitability to care for the child, and their parenting capacity in relation to the child;